carloosamarante/caesar-cipher/README.md

 # Caesar Cipher
  Encryption and Decryption of Caesar cipher

 <img src="https://media.giphy.com/media/455jgiG1HYdQ4/giphy.gif" width="500" height="500"/>

+"The Caesar cipher is named for Julius Caesar, who used an alphabet with a left shift of three."

 - __[Dependencies](#dep)__
 - __[Usage](#usage)__